julkar-nain/secure-realm-database/README.md

     String plainTextAgian = encryptionProvider.getPlainText(encyptedText);

-This library can ensure your data security for realm database.
+The library can ensure your data security for realm database.
 You can use non reversible encryption for storing password, pin or any other sensitive data that shouldn't be revealed.

         String userName = "user name";
         String passwrod = "password";